 During the lease term in Rappahannock County

-During tenancy, the rental home belongs to the tenant we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental home in Rappahannock County, the tenant must allow us to go into the rental property.
-Some valid reasons to come into rental are to:
+During lease, the rental property belongs to the tenant we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental home in Rappahannock County, the tenant must allow us to come into the rental property.
+Some good reasons to enter rental are to:

 - Supply agreed services, or